 After submitting resume after resume and hearing nothing back, you might be considering a daring new approach.
-Maybe it’s time to ditch that trusty Microsoft Word resume template in favor of a bold, creative resume that won’t be missed and can’t be ignored.
+Maybe it’s time to ditch that trusty Microsoft Word resume template in favor of a bold, colorful, creative resume that won’t be missed and can’t be ignored.

 Before you spend your weekend crafting your resume into a pizza box like Zvina Luke, be sure you know when an outside-the-box resume will bring positive attention and when it will eliminate you from consideration.